smartycope/ezregex/README.md

 ```

 ## Inverting
-The `invert` function provided (available as er.invert(), `expression`.invert(), or ~`expression`) is useful for debugging.
+The `invert` function provided (available as er.invert(`expression`), `expression`.invert(), or ~`expression`) is useful for debugging.
 You pass it an expression, and it returns an example of a string that is guaranteed to match the provided expression.

 ## Generation